HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 foundations or in disused buildings.
 They also note that an adult fox

-can easily get through a hole 12cm (5 in.) in diameter, meaning that
+can easily get through a hole 12cm (5 in.) in diameter, while Mike

-care is needed to block even innocuous holes to prevent entry.
+care is needed to block even innocuous-looking holes to prevent entry.
 In their

 Urban Foxes book, Stephen Harris and Phil Baker explain that the best